Manual Lymphatic Drainage for Cosmetic Surgery Recovery

 Cardiac insufficiency

-Deep vein thrombosis (DVT) or blood clots
+Deep vein thrombosis (DVT) or history of blood clots

 -